 However, the Pinnacle metal-on-metal system generated adverse reactions in patients, and so did the Ultima.
 Doctors from the UK published a study on the failure rate of the Ultima metal liner in 2010 and found that out of 545 patients who used the Ultima, 90 hips (13.8 percent) in 82 patients were revised after they failed.
 During revision surgery, doctors found cloudy fluid in pockets in the hip, severe necrosis (tissue death) and ruptured tendons.

-Doctors are also tracking groups of patient who received the Pinnacle and estimate that more than 10 percent of the devices will fail in the next two to three years.
+Doctors are also tracking groups of patients who received the DePuy Orthopedics Pinnacle and estimate that more than 10 percent of the devices will fail in the next two to three years.

 The Pinnacle and Ultima metal liners cause friction between the cup and the ball-shaped replacement head of the thigh bone.
 This can cause the device to prematurely erode and release metal ions that have short-term side effects and possible long-term effects.

 Over the short term, the cobalt and chromium particles that are released can cause inflammation in the joint.
 That results in pain and difficulty of movement.
 Long term, possible adverse side effects include cobalt poisoning, which could cause cognitive and cardiac damage.
-Despite these known issues with the Pinnacle system, DePuy has not recalled it.
-That is not the case with DePuy’s ASR systems.
+Despite these known issues with the Pinnacle system, DePuy never recalled it.
+Instead, the metal liner was discontinued in mid-2013.